AxisPhilly/app-template/README.md

 Adding a new page to the app is as simple as adding a route to the Express server and assigning it a view.

 - Add a new route to Express.
-At the very least, you have to pass the environment variable to the view.
+At the very least, you have to pass the environment variable to the view, in order to reference development/production resources respectively.
 For example:

         app.get('/route-name', function(req, res){
           res.render('view-name', {